Managed ACME Service

 - Configure a new certificate in your ACME client with a domain/identifier matching the Managed Challenge.

-Configure a Managed Challenge in the hub to answer challenges for your target domain.
+Configure a Managed Challenge for the target domain.

 - Under Settings > Users, create an application security principal to represent your ACME client (e.g., Example ACME Client on firewall-01).
 Assign the role Managed ACME Consumer.